RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 ```
 *NOTE: Here we the full model is` ~ genotype + time + genotype:time` and the reduced model do not include the interaction term `genotype:time`.
 Then we compare by LRT the full vs reduced model to assess the interaction effect, thus identify genes that behave differentially between genotypes over the time-course.*

-**Gene expression profile** using normalized counts (deseq2); more adapted than TPM here as directly related to the deseq2-time-course analyses.
+**Gene expression profile** using normalized counts (deseq2); more adapted than TPM here as directly related to the deseq2-time-course analyses for **identification of the 'optimal' qvalue treshold**

+Here we will test different qvalue treshold and look at the 20 last genes.
+We will select a qvalue treshold that show clear separation of genotypes.

 ```R
 # Normalized counts with deseq2 and tidy it
 normalized_counts <- as_tibble(counts(ddsTC, normalized = TRUE), rownames = "gene") %>%